 Once the design is clear, the organisation can begin to recruit the potential supporter in partnership with the person and their family and friends.
-This requires a similar person- centred approach.
+This requires a similar person-centred approach.
 Once a potential Shared Living Supporter is found it is essential to understand that even if the partnership looked good on paper, it is the actual real relationship that needs to work and this can only be explored over time.
 Time to get to know each other is vital involving more than simply getting to know each other, but to also get to know the person's chosen lifestyle, other people in their life including family and friends, and how the persons approach impacts on each party.
-Preparation for the Shared Living Agreement helps to prepare and explore the arrangement for all involved.
+Preparation for the Shared Living partnership needs to be carefully supported and developed.
+The Shared Living Agreement helps to prepare and explore the arrangement for all involved.